Brake gangwayed

 The brake gangwayed or BG coach (also known as a full brake) is a type of British Railways Mark 1 passenger brake van.
 It has a guard's compartment in the centre and two large areas either side for storing luggage.
-They were a very versatile type of coach and could be found all over the British Railways network and some are still in use today - although not in conventional use.
+They were a versatile type of coach that could be found all over the British Railways network, and some are still in use today – although not in conventional use.

 The British Railways Mark 1 BG was shorter than most other types of Mark 1 coach – the BGs being 57 ft whereas most other designs were 63 ft.
-This was so the BG could go everywhere unlike their other Mark 1 counterparts which were banned from some station platforms because of their length.
+This was so the BG could go everywhere, unlike their other Mark 1 counterparts, which were banned from some station platforms because of their length.

-Around 101 of these vehicles are still in existence, though, as mentioned above, most of these aren't in conventional use.
+Around 101 of these vehicles are still in existence, though, as mentioned above, most of these are not in conventional use.
 Many vehicles, particularly those on preserved railways, are used for storing spare parts for various preservation societies.
-Simultaneously, several BGs on have been converted for entirely different uses, due to the large space either side of the guard's compartment and the relative 'ease' of conversion.
+Simultaneously, several BGs have been converted for entirely different uses, due to the large space either side of the guard's compartment and the relative 'ease' of conversion.
 Three vehicles have been converted into disabled coaches, with one, 80776, on the Severn Valley Railway (which won the 1996 ARPS Coach Competition), a second, 80509, on the North Yorkshire Moors Railway, and a third, 80736, on the West Somerset Railway.